Why you must take stock of the Humidifier that comes along your Oxygen Concentrator

 - The Oxygen Concentrator has been shifted forward.

-- The flow metre on the oxygen concentrator is set too high.
+- The flow meter on the oxygen concentrator is set too high.

 - The bottle of the humidifier has been tipped forward.